michael2012z/BitBible/markdown/KJV/files/Ps.md

 10. For every beast of the forest is mine, and the cattle upon a thousand hills.

-11. I know all the fowls of the mountains: and the wild beasts of the field are mine.mine: Heb. with me
+11. I know all the fowls of the mountains: and the wild beasts of the field are mine.

 12. If I were hungry, I would not tell thee: for the world is mine, and the fulness thereof.